 An enduring mystery concerning the earliest Dunsfords I have traced in the Bradninch parish registers, is that several of them were involved in legal disputes in the Courts of Chancery and Star Chamber concerning land ownership.
 Quite where they acquired the legal expertise and knowledge, and money, to pursue these disputes, is, for the moment, lost in the mists of time.

-Information contained in almost a dozen legal cases fought in the late 1500's and early 1600's shows that up to the mid seventeenth century most, if not all the Dunsfords in and around Bradninch were farmers.
+Information contained in almost a dozen legal cases fought in the late 1500's and early 1600's in the Courts of Chancery, Exchequer, and Star Chamber, shows that up to the mid seventeenth century most, if not all the Dunsfords in and around Bradninch were farmers.
 The disputes are about a farm and land at what is now Park Farm in the parish of Uffculme, some 7 miles from Bradninch.
 Some of them are described as Yeomen farmers.
+It is not clear how a family of farmers in rural Devon had the means and knowledge to bring such cases to court.
 In a later dispute the Lord of the Manor of Bradninch sued Jeffrey Dunsford (baptised 28.5.1562) and Robert Dunsford (buried 14.4.1631) for not grinding their corn at his mill in 1626.
 A Parliamentary Survey carried out in 1650 showed that almost all of them were no longer farming.
 Most of the extended family had left Bradninch and settled in Tiverton, some 8 miles away.
 Their early years in Tiverton were marred by persecution for their Puritan beliefs, two of them being imprisoned for an entire winter.
 Their treatment in Tiverton may give a clue as to why so many left their ancestral home of Bradninch.
 By 1642 Civil War had broken out between the King and Parliament, led by Puritans.
 Most of the land in the Manor of Bradninch was owned by the King's eldest son, who probably did not not want Puritans farming his land.
 (The current Prince of Wales still owns over 3,000 acres on 13 farms in Bradninch.)
 Exactly when they left the land is not known.
 They were still farming well after the start of the Civil War in 1642 because the 'Memoirs of the Family of Dunsford' by Martin Dunsford (see below) recount ' During the civil wars the children almost constantly attended the cattle and were obliged to use many stratagems to prevent them being seized and driven away by the numerous parts of soldiers, royalists and republicans, as each in their turns succeeded and scoured the country for provisions and forage.'

 Whatever the reasons for this exodus from the land, the impact on later generations of our ancestors was profound.
 They were forced to find other ways to earn a living, and many were remarkably successful.
 The trades and professions on which they made their mark include:- cloth makers, cloth merchants, wine merchants, cutlers, bankers (the former Dunsford Bank in Fore Street, Tiverton is now a branch of the Royal Bank of Scotland.
 A framed document in the assistant manager's office records the origins of the branch as 'Dunsford and Company'.), sea captains,a lieutenant in the Royal Navy, (Midshipman George Dunsford, later Lieutenant, served aboard H.M.S.
 Leviathan at the Battle of Trafalgar), pilots in the Royal Air Force, coastguards, lighthouse keepers, (George Henry Dunsford served as assistant lightkeeper in the famous Bishop Rock Lighthouse, the most south westerly bastion of the British Isles), surgeons, nurses, vets, jewellers, innkeepers, carpenters, woolcombers, cordwainers, blacksmiths, accountants, printers, chemists, florists, tailors, miners (owners and hewers),policemen, railway policemen, journalists, barristers; and at least one master dredger; and a general in the Bengal Army.
 The efforts of some at least did not go entirely unnoticed.
 Decorations include the D.S.O.; C.B.;V.O.; and M.B.E.
 My father was made a Chevalier of the Legion of Honour by the French government, for his role in storming Sword Beach on D-Day.